subquery/documentation/docs/academy/herocourse/module5.md

 ### Pre-requisites

-None
+None.

 ### Deploying your project

 ### High level steps

-1. Upload your project to GitHub
+1. Upload your project to GitHub.
-2. Connect SubQuery Project to GitHub
+2. Connect SubQuery Project to GitHub.
-3. Create a project
+3. Create a project.
-4. Deploy your project
+4. Deploy your project.
-5. Testing your project in playground
+5. Testing your project in playground.

 ### Detailed steps